matthiaszarzecki/Touch-Bar-Lemmings-Swift5.0/README.md

-# Lemmings in your touch bar
+# Lemmings on Your Touch Bar for Swift 5.0

 Lemmings on your Touchbar.
 Updated to run on Swift 5.0, XCode 10.2.1, and MacOS 10.14 .
 Forked from https://github.com/erikolsson/Touch-Bar-Lemmings